jzwood/ledgerdemain/spec.md

   - mu flowers (grow mana that you can collect later)
   - amplify (briefly increase mu efficiency; i.e. decreases mu requirement for spells)
 - come up with 4 new enemies
-    - bat
+X   - bat
     - archer
-    - ghost
+X   - ghost
     - human mob member
-    - evil wizard
+    - evil (red) wizard (shoots fireballs, moves very slowly)
 - animation frames
     - hands raised while casting for witch
     - fire animation
     - bat wings

-notes:
+errata:
   - maybe mana and managing mana is too complicated. maybe spells have a cooldown required before you can use again to prevent spamming.
   - think deeply about how to communicate that UI to player
       - spell in top left is green when you can invoke it but otherwise red? hmm that's not colorblind safe